checkly/checkly-cli/examples/advanced-project/README.md

-# Checkly Monitoring-as-code: Simple Project
+# Checkly Monitoring-as-code: Advanced Project

 This example project shows how you can use the Checkly CLI in a Monitoring-as-Code (MaC) workflow.
 We are using the https://checklyhq.com website as a monitoring target.